 Janet Dawson has written twelve novels with Oakland private investigator Jeri Howard and two novels featuring Zephyrette Jill McLeod.
 Her first Jeri Howard book, Kindred Crimes, won the St. Martin’s Press/Private Eye Writers of America contest for best first private eye novel.
 It was nominated in the best first category for three mystery awards, the Shamus, the Macavity and the Anthony.

-The California Zephyr series, a historical mystery series with Zephyrette Jill McLeod, includes Death Rides the Zephyr and the latest, Death Deals a Hand.
+The California Zephyr series, a historical mystery series with Zephyrette Jill McLeod, includes Death Rides the Zephyr, Death Deals a Hand and 2018’s The Ghost in Roomette Four.

 Janet has also written a stand-alone suspense novel, What You Wish For.